Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Corsair M65 RGB Ultra Wireless

-95g wireless gaming mouse with sniper button, PMW3389 sensor, 26,000 DPI, 8 programmable buttons, 60-hour battery, RGB with iCUE control, highly rated by customers with 2,200+ reviews.
+95g wireless gaming mouse with sniper button, PMW3389 sensor, 26,000 DPI, 8 programmable buttons, 60-hour battery, RGB with iCUE control, Well-reviewed on Amazon with 2,200+ reviews.
 This is a heavier mouse (95g) designed for palm-grip players in tactical shooters (Valorant, Overwatch).
 The standout feature is the sniper button — press it to temporarily reduce sensitivity for precision shots.
 The PMW3389 sensor is ultra-precise (Corsair uses this in their high-end lineup).
 Wireless latency is 1ms (imperceptible).
 The weight is higher because of the metal chassis and premium build quality.
 8 programmable buttons mean full customization for complex game macros.
 RGB is fully customizable via Corsair iCUE software (though RGB adds weight gamers don't always want).

 ✓ Why GiftedPicks chose this

 This is for tactical shooter players who value palm grip and sniper button functionality.
 At 95g, it's heavier than esports FPS mice but still within gaming mouse weight (vs. productivity mice at 100-120g).
 The sniper button is genuinely useful for Valorant/CSGO headshot gameplay.
-Wireless at this price point is excellent. highly rated by customers.
+Wireless at this price point is excellent.
+Well-reviewed on Amazon.
 If you're not competing in esports but want performance gaming with quality-of-life features, this is the move.

 ⚠ Not ideal for